jimboca/ISYHelper/README.md

 The ISYHelper has a REST interface that can direct commands to the individual helpers by name which is supported in the some Helpers.
 The interface is available at http://ipaddress:port/HelperName where ipaddress is the IP of you RPi, port is the port specfied in config.yaml, or 8080 by default, and HelperName is the name: specified for the helper.

+To verify ISYHelper and the REST interface are alive, go to http://ipaddress:port on a web browser which will disply the version information, and see more information for each type of helper.

 ## Supported Helpers

 ### Test